Summer Fishing on Lake Winnisquam

 Pick up a NH fishing license

 Kids under 16 do not require a fishing license in New Hampshire, but must follow fishing regulations (link below).
 New Hampshire residents can buy a year or one-day fishing license.
 Out-state-residents have several options and can purchase licenses good for either 1, 3 or 7 days or a license good for the year.
-Licenses can be purchased online through NH Fish & Game or through a local licensing agent such as Storeys Sport Shop on Winnisquam Avenue in Laconia.
+Licenses can be purchased online through NH Fish & Game or through a local licensing agent such as Storeys Sport Shop on Winnisquam Ave in Laconia.

 Try a licensed NH Guide

 If you’re looking for a real fishing adventure, fish with a guide.
 Licensed guides in New Hampshire know the best methods for finding fish at any given time of year and they know the waters well.
 Whether you’re looking to battle hard-fighting smallmouth bass or have a leaping silver salmon at the end of your line, you’re sure to have a wonderful time experiencing Winnisquam with a guide!
 Check the links below for more information.
 A personal recommendation: if you want to have an exciting day on the lake fishing for smallmouth bass, Mark Beauchesne of Fish NH Guide Service is one of the state’s best guides.